lamps-wg/cmcbis/draft-ietf-lamps-rfc5272bis.md

 ##  Direct POP for an RSA or KEM Certificate {#DirectPOPforRSACertificate}

-This section looks at the messages that would flow in the event that an enrollment is done for an encryption only certificate using a direct POP method; the example below shows.
+This section looks at the messages that would flow in the event that an enrollment is done for an encryption-only certificate using a direct POP method; the example below shows.
 For simplicity, it is assumed that the certification requester already has a signature certificate.